Funny Girl (musical): Australia

 In 1999, The Production Company produced Funny Girl at the Arts Centre Melbourne, starring Caroline O'Connor and Nancye Hayes.
 The production was revived in 2016, with O'Connor and Hayes reprising their roles.

 A concert version was staged at the Sydney Opera House from July 12–14, 2018.
-The role of Fanny Brice on stage was shared by: Michala Banas, Natalie Bassingthwaighte, Casey Donovan, Virginia Gay, Verity Hunt-Ballard, Dami Im, Maggie McKenna, Zahra Newman, Caroline O’Connor, Queenie van de Zandt and Megan Washington.
+The role of Fanny Brice on stage was shared by Michala Banas, Natalie Bassingthwaighte, Casey Donovan, Virginia Gay, Verity Hunt-Ballard, Dami Im, Maggie McKenna, Zahra Newman, Caroline O’Connor, Queenie van de Zandt and Megan Washington.
 The show also starred Trevor Ashley, Nancye Hayes and Don Hany as Nick Arnstein.

 North American tours

 The First National Tour gave top billing to Lillian Roth as Mrs. Brice, Anthony George as Nick, with Marilyn Michaels as Fanny billed third.

 A 1996 United States National tour starred Debbie Gibson as Fanny Brice and Robert Westenberg as Nick Arnstein.
 The planned 30-city tour started in Pittsburgh, Pennsylvania in October 1996, but ended prematurely in November 1996 in Green Bay, Wisconsin.

-A 2023 United States national tour of the 2022 Broadway revival is scheduled to launch in Providence, Rhode Island on September 9, 2023.
+A 2023 United States national tour of the 2022 Broadway revival opened in Providence, Rhode Island on September 9, 2023, starring Katerina McCrimmon, Stephen Mark Lukas, and Melissa Manchester.

 West End revival

 The show's first ever full-scale revival began previews at the Menier Chocolate Factory on November 20, 2015, officially opening December 2 for a limited run to March 5, 2016.
 The production starred Sheridan Smith, with Darius Campbell as Nick, directed by Michael Mayer, with a revised book by Harvey Fierstein.
 The entire run sold out within a day, making it the Menier's fastest selling show on record.
 Following this, the show transferred to London's Savoy Theatre on April 9, 2016, for a run through to September 10, 2016.
 The show subsequently extended until October 8 due to phenomenal public demand.
 However, Smith became indisposed on April 28, 2016, and the show was halted 15 minutes in.
-She was replaced by her understudy, Natasha J Barnes, who continued to play the role until Smith's eventual return on July 8.
+She was replaced by her understudy Natasha J Barnes, who continued to play the role until Smith's eventual return on July 8.

-A UK tour of the Menier production began in February 2017, at the Palace Theatre, Manchester.
+A UK tour of the Menier production began in February 2017 at the Palace Theatre, Manchester.
 After very favourable reviews, both Smith and Barnes returned to the role of Fanny Brice and alternative venues throughout the UK tour.